 - Foreign Spies and Terrorists.
 Foreigners run spy and terror operations from the warehouse.
 They store alchemical fire and explosives in barrels in the back of the warehouse, and some of the paperwork implicate locals if the false cargo manifests can be discerned.

 - Shallow Grave.
-A city high priest murdered and buried a spouse here.
-The city watch knows but dares not act.
+A city high priest murdered and buried his or her spouse here, and the city watch knows but dares not act.
 The deceased was buried with a recognizable wedding ring.

 - The Serial Killer.
 The warehouse stands upon a more extensive, now forgotten complex, and the serial killer who recently appeared is looking for the entrance.